Web Site Policies

-This site and all associated trademarks are owned and maintained by Sentara Healthcare.
+This site and all associated trademarks are owned and maintained by Sentara Health.

 Website Privacy Statement

-Sentara Healthcare is dedicated to protecting the privacy of Web site users.
+Sentara Health is dedicated to protecting the privacy of Web site users.
 As a user of our Web site, you will have access to comprehensive information concerning the Sentara College of Health Sciences.